-Our Board has affirmatively determined that seven of our eight directors, Mr. David M. Abrams, Ms. Zillah Byng-Thorne, Mr. José E. Cil, Ms. Stella David, Mr. Russell W. Galbut, Ms. Mary E. Landry and Mr. Harry C. Curtis, are independent under the applicable rules of the NYSE.
+Our Board has affirmatively determined that seven of our eight directors, Mr. David M. Abrams, Ms. Zillah Byng-Thorne, Mr. José E. Cil, Mr. John Chidsey, Mr. Harry C. Curtis, Ms. Stella David and Ms. Mary E. Landry, are independent under the applicable rules of the NYSE.
 Our Board determined that Mr. Harry Sommer is not independent under applicable NYSE rules due to his employment with the Company.
-Our Board also determined that Mr. Adam Aron, who resigned from our Board in October 2023, was not considered independent under the applicable rules of the NYSE during his time on our Board.
+Our Board also determined that Mr. Russell Galbut, who resigned from our Board in August 2024, was considered independent under the applicable rules of the NYSE during his time on our Board.
 In considering the independence of each director, our Board reviews information provided by each director and considers whether any director has a material relationship with us